The Todo Noise Application

 // src/client/controller/index.js

-And finally, add the control component to the layout to control the globals
+function to control our global shared state, add the control component to the layout to control the global

 shared state: